 The M.S. in Data Science and Analytics program requires students to have foundational coursework in mathematics and it is also useful to have some experience with computer programming.
 We offer foundational courses in the summer prior to the start of the program for applicants who lack these prerequisites.

-Prior programming experience is not a requirement for admission, but it is viewed positively by the admissions committee.
+Prior programming experience is not a requirement for admission.
+We offer foundational courses in the summer prior to the start of the program for applicants without prior programming experience.
 Upon graduation, students will have developed strong programming skills in various languages including Python, R, SAS, Tableau, Hadoop, C++, VBA, Matlab and others.

 Our acceptance rate is roughly 30%.
 Out of more than 100 applications last fall, we accepted 32 students.

 Tuition is $39,000 for in-state students and $45,000 for out-of-state students.
 Taking additional classes outside the required coursework will incur an additional cost.

 For information on off-campus housing, please visit the following link: https://deanofstudents.gsu.edu/student-assistance/off-campus-living/

 Most of the students in the program live in the Buckhead or Lindbergh areas since it is close to the campus and the Marta train.

 New York, NY: 1 student

 Both merit-based graduate research assistantships (GRA) and general GRA positions are available.
 If you are interested in pursuing a GRA position, we strongly encourage you to apply to the program as early as possible.
 Per our rolling admissions process, an early application plus a high GPA and GMAT/GRE scores will improve your chances.